-- A must-have with nachos, burritos, quesadillas and BBQ Pulled Jackfruit Tacos, Sweet Potato Chilli, and this Vegetarian Burrito Bowl.
+- A must-have with nachos, burritos, quesadillas and BBQ Pulled Jackfruit Tacos, Fried Tacos, Sweet Potato Chilli, and this Vegetarian Burrito Bowl.

 - Scoop onto baked sweet potato for a quick and nutritious lunch/brunch

-- Taste and adjust - avocados can vary in size, so you might need to tweak the seasoning a little.
+- Taste and adjust - avocados can vary in size, so you might need to tweak the amount of lime juice, salt and pepper.
+Always add a little at a time.
 Remember, you can't remove anything, but you can always add more.